wetryingtodorock/getblock-docs/en/rpc-service/sol/json-rpc/sol_getMultipleAccounts.md

 ---
-title: sol:getMultipleAccounts \[POST\]
+title: getMultipleAccounts - Solana
-description: Returns the account information for a list of Pubkeys
+description: Example code for the getMultipleAccounts json-rpc method. Сomplete guide on how to use getMultipleAccounts json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters